Qingmao Port: Eve of finishing work

-In early April 2021, the Secretary for Transport and Public Works of the Macao Special Administrative Region, Lo Lap Man, said that the construction of the Qingmao Port had been completed by “ninety-something and more (percent)”, but its completion would be delayed until May of that year.
+In April 2021, the Secretary for Transport and Public Works of the Macao Special Administrative Region, Lo Lap Man, said that the construction of the Qingmao Port had been completed by “ninety-something and more (percent)”, but its completion would be delayed until May.
 On April 26, the Secretary for Security, Wong Sio Chak, attended a Legislative Council panel meeting and stated that the Macau project of the Qingmao Port will be completed around May and internal testing will be carried out.
-At the same time, it will be conditionally open to the public in the second half of the year as scheduled.
+At the same time, it would be conditionally open to the public in the second half of the year as scheduled.
 The relevant conditions for customs clearance will be subject to the approval of the Mainland project.
 The progress will be coordinated and tested with the authorities and will be subject to Central's approval.

 On May 4, 2021, the construction of Qingmao Port was completed, and the handover procedure will be started after the inspection and acceptance of various aspects is completed.

 On May 5, 2021, the Secretary for Security of the Macao Special Administrative Region, Wong Sio Chak, attended the Legislative Council group meeting and stated that the Qingmao Port is still waiting for the completion of the optical fiber laying equipment in Zhuhai.
 After that, joint adjustments and examinations of various degree will be carried out at the Qingmao Port.
 He believes clearance is available in the second half of the year.

 On July 16, 2021, the Secretary for Security of the Macao Special Administrative Region, Wong Sio Chak, met with the media after attending public event.
 When answering reporters' questions, he said that the Qingmao Port project has been completed and is expected to open in the second half of the year.
 The specific time is being negotiated intensively with Guangdong, and believe that good news will be announced in the near future.
 He said that the self-service customs clearance equipment at the Qingmao Port has completed the first stress test with very ideal results.
 The second stress test will be conducted in late July, and a fire drill will be carried out in early August.